RahilBA/Named-Entity-Recognition-For-GBM-Bank-Corpus/README.md

 The purpose of this research was to build a Sequential Recurrent Neural Net classifier to predict the named entities of a big annotated corpus from Groningen Meaning Bank.

 ### Data:
 The data is a large annotated corpus in the .tags files saved in “gmb-2.2.0.zip” on my local.
-All the tag files were merged and saved in a temporary file named “temp_tags”.
+All the tag files were merged and saved in a temporary file named “temp_tags” using the ZipFile and "Merge_Clean_Data", user_defined, functions.
 The merged data is saved as a pandas data frame with 5 columns with the given headers, “word”, ”pos”, ”token”, “tag”.
 The target variable is the tag column which has 41 different named entities.
+The tags with less than 15 occurrences were replaced with no label, "o", since they were labeled incorrectly.
+For example, "of" was labeled as time instead of O. After this cleaning step, the number of unique tags reduced to 22.

 ### Contents of Jupyter notebook:
     Step 0: Import Data